esskar/WebSocket.Portable/README.md

 	// send some data
     await client.SendAsync("WebSocket.Portable rocks!");

+### TODO

+- Remove abstraction which is no longer needed.
+- Xamarin.Forms sample

 ### Thanks

 - rdavisau : For sockets-for-pcl which makes this possible.
-A great developer to work with who jumped to the rescue.

 - esskar : For started the websocket abstraction.